turingschool/front-end-curriculum/projects/weathr.md

 * There should be a way for the user to change location information.
 Once the location information is changed the weather should reflect the desired location.

+* utilize sass variables and color scheme of app changes based on the weather and temp.

 * location persists after refresh.

 # Phase two

-* If a user clicks on a specific day on the 7 day forecast the application should display an hourly breakdown of the forecasted weather for a 24-hour period.

 * Display likely-hood of weather event happening

+* Each day should have a summary of what the weather will look like ex: `Today: Sunny Today, It's currently 42, the high will be 46`

+# Phase three
+* Application should render an image that best reflects the weather.

 * Have an alert if an extreme weather event is forecasted in the area the user has specified (tornado watch, flood watch, blizzard watch, etc).

-# Phase three
+# Extension

+* If a user clicks on a specific day on the 7 day forecast the application should display an hourly breakdown of the forecasted weather for a 24-hour period.